NDA (song): Commercial performance

-Similarly to two previous Happier Than Ever singles, "NDA" achieved moderate commercial success, which was criticized by some of Eilish's fans, calling it her "flop era".
+Similarly to two previous Happier Than Ever singles, "NDA" achieved moderate commercial success, which have not meet some fans expectations, resulting in calling it her "flop era".
 The singer addressed those allegations in a TikTok video, suggesting trolls to "eat [her] dust", with "NDA" playing in the background.
-The song became the fifth single of the album which landed in the top 40 of the Billboard Hot 100, entering at number 39 on a chart issue July 24, 2021.
-The single slipped to number 75 the following week, while rebounding two weeks later to position 59, receiving "Biggest Streaming Gain" award.
+According to MRC Data, in the week ending July 22, 2021, "NDA" was the 87th most-streamed song in the United States, while Hits reported that during its debut radio week, the song became the third most added track to pop panels.
+It resulted in the song's placement in the top 40 on the Billboard Hot 100, as the fifth consecutive single of the album to do so; "NDA" debuted and peaked at number 39 on a chart issue July 24.
+The song slipped to number 75 the following week, and rebounded two weeks later to position 59, receiving "Biggest Streaming Gain" award.
 A week later, it was one of two songs from Happier Than Ever that stayed on the Hot 100, logging position 77.
 Additionally, the song peaked at number 25 on Mainstream Top 40.
-According to MRC Data, in the week ending July 22, 2021, "NDA" was the 87th most-streamed song in the US.
 Also, it charted within top 20 in other Billboard charts, peaking at number 18 on the Canadian Hot 100 and at number 20 on both global charts—Global 200 and Global Excl.
-U.S.
+U.S. "NDA" was certified gold by Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for moving 70,000 copies in Mexico.

 Unlike previous Happier Than Ever singles, "NDA" missed top 20 on the UK Singles Chart, peaking at number 23.
+On August 25, 2023, it was certified silver by British Phonographic Industry (BPI) for shipping 200,000 copies in the country.
 Elsewhere in Europe, the song peaked within top 20 of countries such as Greece, Ireland and Norway, logging at numbers 19, 13, and 16, while Lithuania is the only country where the single hit the top 10—it peaked at number 10.
 In Oceania, the song also was placed in top 20 of Australia and New Zealand.
 In the former, "NDA" appeared at number 16 on the ARIA Singles Chart, before falling off the chart after two weeks.
 After the album's release, the song re-entered the ARIA Singles Charts at number 36.
 In the latter, the single logging position 14.
+"NDA" was certified platinum by Australian Recording Industry Association (ARIA) and Polish Society of the Phonographic Industry (ZPAV) for selling 70,000 and 50,000 copies in Australia and Poland, respectively.